umbertozanovello/OpenStandard-CoilID/README.md

 #### Storage Device
 The storage device storing the RF Coil data must be affordable, non-volatile, easy to buy and interface.

 Standard EEPROMs comply with these requirements.
 They are available for ~1$ in different sizes, packages and support various operating voltages.
 A means of write-protecting the EEPROM shall be implemented to prevent accidental overwriting of the coil data.
+Depending on the EEPROM package, the memory may come along with a number of pins that are used to set the I<sup>2</sup>C address of the memory on the bus.
+This stadard requires the pin to be set to logical zero which defaults to a I<sup>2</sup>C bus address of 0x50

 #### Communication Bus